dougalhatesrabbits/homelab/docs/README.md

 - Ansible - This was initiated as part of the Learn LinuxTV tutorial on local MacMini.

-  Now added the Semaphore service runing on VM
+  Now added the Semaphore service running on VM

+- Now include obsidian vault